-Family holiday in Botswana
+Family safari in Botswana

 Botswana is a fascinating and stimulating country to explore for a family of wildlife and nature enthusiasts, but it is important to note which areas and which lodges offer the most in terms of family value.
 Activities designed for younger children are important, because game drives, walks, and mokoro cruises do have age restrictions.
 The best regions for a family safari, particularly when younger children are involved, include the Kalahari and Makgadikgadi, and Chobe River.